rocheseb/lft_app/README.md

 When selected a HCl spectrum, this widget is disabled and its value set to 'TCCON'

-The HCl cell tests are processed with the TCCON mode of linefit 14.7, the regularisation factor is adjusted during the processing and will be output in /ergs/TCCON.dat
+If the HCl cell tests are processed with the TCCON mode of linefit 14.7, the regularisation factor is adjusted during the processing and will be output in /ergs/TCCON.dat

+The regularisation factor will be indicated in test buttons and the legend with "r=", with the TCCON ILS model of linefit 14.7 this will be "r=T" instead

 ##### Run linefit #####